-Art Therapy uses the creative process of art making to improve and enhance the physical, mental and emotional well-being of individuals of all ages.
-Art Therapists are trained mental health professionals that graduate from an accredited Art Therapy Program.
+Art Therapy uses the creative process of art making to improve and enhance the physical, mental, and emotional well-being of individuals of all ages.
+Art Therapists are master’s level mental health professionals that graduate from an accredited Art Therapy Program.
 They have specialized training in the use of psychology and art making.
-Children and teens who participate in art therapy can find ways to express themselves in ways that may be difficult through traditional methods of therapy.
+Children and teens who participate in Art Therapy can find ways to express themselves in ways that may be difficult through traditional methods of therapy.
 For more information on Art Therapy, visit The American Art Therapy Association (AATA) or The Missouri Art Therapy Association (MATA)

-- Work as primary therapists or as part of treatment teams, which include doctors, nurse practitioners, nurses, psychiatrists, psychologists, child life specialists, physical, occupational and speech therapists, chaplaincy, and social workers.
+- Art Therapists work as primary therapists within a treatment team, which include doctors, nurse practitioners, nurses, psychiatrists, psychologists, child life specialists, physical, occupational and speech therapists, chaplains, and social workers.

-- Art Therapists at St. Louis Children’s Hospital work with patients ages 3 years and older, in individual sessions, dyads or small groups, which may include siblings or other family members and friends, if relevant to the treatment goals of the patient in the hospital setting.
+- Art Therapists at St. Louis Children’s Hospital work with patients ages 3 years old/older, in individual sessions or dyads/small groups (which may include siblings, family members, and/or friends, if relevant to the treatment goals of the patient in the hospital setting).

 Additional Art Therapy Supported Programs